jbrizbee/sample/README.md

 # sample
-- this is a conflict
+- this is not a conflict
+bladh what the